 Thales of Miletus lived from 634 B.C. to 548 B.C.
 In his youth, he travelled extensively.
 He likely visited Egypt and Babylon, two ancient civilisations which were still in existence.
 Later on, he founded the Ionian School, the first of its kind in Greece.
 Among others, Pythagoras would attend this famous school.

-We have some ideas about Thales' accomplishments, both mathematical and non-mathematical, but we cannot be sure that everything written about him is true.
+Thales is the first mathematician about whom we know something other than just the works he authored.
+While we have some ideas about Thales' accomplishments, both mathematical and non-mathematical, we cannot be sure that everything written about him is true.
 Some of his non-mathematical deeds were:

 The later Greeks named Thales as the first of the seven wise men of Greece.
 He is the first person to have specific mathematical discoveries credited to him.
 These discoveries were:

 You might think that everyone knows that, for example, a circle's diameter divides it into two, and that these discoveries are all obvious.
 Indeed they are.
 However, Thales' great advancement was that he was the first person to realize that he could prove his discoveries by means of logical deductions.
-This advancement was unique in human history; while other civilizations, such as those in China, India, and Mesoamerica, developed advanced mathematics, none of them made much use of deductive proof, a technique that is important to modern mathematics.
+This advancement was unique in human history; while other civilizations, such as those in China, India, and Mesoamerica, developed advanced mathematics, none of them made much use of deductive proof, a technique of great importance to modern mathematics.

 Thales was also one of the first to look at the geometrical figures as abstractions rather than as real-world objects.
 While a line drawn in the sand may represent a line, it is not the line.
 A true "line" is an abstract concept of a geometrical figure that is infinitely long, infinitely thin, and perfectly straight, something that a line drawn in (for example) the sand could never be.
 These features of Thales' work are a step forward from all previous mathematical work, such as that of the Egyptians and Babylonians.